Global Education Scholarships

 |Summer programs||September 1st||December 1st|

-Students seeking financial assistance should also submit a Cost of Attendance Appeal with Student Financial Aid.
-Award amounts range from $500 to $1,500.
+Award amounts range between from $500 to $2000 on average.
+Students seeking financial assistance may also need to submit a Cost of Attendance Appeal with Student Financial Aid.
 Email the College of Engineering Scholarship Office at firstname.lastname@example.org with any questions.

 Office of International Affairs